+The payment method is quick and easy.
 When the buyer has received the item and left a rating for the seller, the seller can leave a rating for the buyer, and the funds are sent to their account.
 Cashing out is simple.
 There is a $2 processing fee for instant cash out, and direct deposit transfers to a bank account are free if they exceed $10.
 A direct deposit will take up to five business days to complete.

-The buyer pays for shipping, including $200 shipping protection, with each prepaid label.
+Buyers pay for shipping, including $200 shipping protection, with each prepaid label.
 This covers items that may be lost or damaged in transit to the buyer.

 At the time of writing, Mercari Now is only available in select locations.
 Mercari Now applies to items that weigh less than 50 lbs and fit in a car trunk.
 These items can be delivered directly to the buyer’s door via Postmates.